If someone is looking for a value memory foam mattress, they might want to consider the Tomorrow Sleep Memory Foam mattress.

 While it did collapse somewhat as I sat near the edge, this is a slightly firmer mattress.
 I still felt secure sitting down.
 Also, when I was lying down near the edge, I didn’t feel like I was going to roll off.

-Marten is a staff writer for us.
-He has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
-Here is what he thought about this mattress.
+Marten is a staff writer for us and has a much different body type: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
+Here is what he thought about this mattress and how appropriate it is for heavier sleepers.

 Joe said it was a 7/10 in terms of firmness and I said it was an 8/10.
 I think that’s because I press through the soft upper layers and feel the firm layers beneath.

-Lying on my back, I feel very nice overall support.
-I feel the top foam layer pressing up into my lumbar area.
+Lying on my back, I feel very nice overall support, and I feel the top foam layer pressing up into my lumbar area.
 Moving to my side, I feel some pressure on my shoulders and my hips.
 It’s definitely too firm for me in this position.
 Lying on my stomach, my hips go in a bit but not too much.
-It is supportive when I am on my stomach.
+It is supportive when I am on my stomach and the appropriate firmness level.

-If you’re a heavier back sleeper, this would probably be a good choice for you.
-If you’re a heavier side sleeper, it might be too firm.
-If you’re a heavier stomach sleeper, this might work for you as well.
+If someone is a heavier back sleeper, this would probably be a good choice for them.
+If someone is a heavier side sleeper, it might be too firm for them.
+If someone is a heavier stomach sleeper, this might work for them as well.

 I am not surprised that Marten thought this mattress was even firmer than I did.
 He felt more pressure on his shoulders and hips as he pushed through the comfort layer and engaged the support layers beneath.
 However, even as a larger person, he found the proper support when he was on his back and stomach.